mesonbuild/meson/docs/markdown/Reference-manual.md

 `MESON_BUILD_ROOT` and `MESON_SUBDIR` that specify the source directory, build directory and subdirectory the target was defined in, respectively.

+This function has one keyword argument.

+ - `check` takes a boolean.
+If `true`, the exit status code of the command will be checked, and the configuration will fail if it is non-zero.
+The default is `false`.
+   Since 0.47.0

 See also [External commands](External-commands.md).